mazerti/vpsalm/README.md

 # VPsalm

-A sub-script for psalm managing the following features :
+A script for psalm managing the following features :

  - Psalm baseline in PHPStorm : PHPStorm's Psalm plugin uses temporary files which makes the baseline feature inemployable.
 This script does the necessary manipulations to correct this.
  - Managing phpVersion : According to the composer.json, VPsalm will call psalm on limit cases and reserve a special treatment for the warnings raised on a single version.